Grand coalition (Germany): Merkel cabinets (2005–2009, 2013–2021)

 After the inconclusive result of the 2005 German federal election, neither of the traditional coalitions could form a majority government.
 A larger centre-left coalition was possible, comprising the SPD, Greens, and the Party of Democratic Socialism (PDS); but the SPD desired to exclude the PDS, the successor party to East Germany's ruling Socialist Unity Party, from government (i.e. a cordon sanitaire).
 Consequently, the leaders of the SPD and the CDU/CSU agreed to form a grand coalition, with CDU leader Angela Merkel as chancellor and an equal number of cabinet seats for each party.
 The chancellor was elected on 22 November, and the 1st Merkel Cabinet took office.
 The grand coalition lasted until the 2009 federal election, when a coalition was agreed between the CDU/CSU and the FDP.

 Following the 2013 election, a third grand coalition was formed by the CDU/CSU and the SPD.
 Again it would have been numerically possible to form a center-left government with the SPD, Greens, and The Left (the successor party to the PDS), but a grand coalition was formed instead.
 The term GroKo (shortening for Große Koalition) was named 2013 word of the year in Germany.
 After the 2017 election, the CDU/CSU initially entered talks with the FDP and Greens (a Jamaica coalition); however, negotiations failed, and the CDU/CSU and SPD ultimately agreed to a fourth grand coalition.

+Merz cabinet (2025–present)

+The Merz cabinet was signed in April 2025 thus marking a fifth time a coalition has happened between the CDU/CSU and the SPD despite the SPD becoming the third largest party in the Bundestag after the federal election held in February where the far-right Alternative for Germany (AfD) became the second largest party.

+Because the SPD had fallen to third place, some sources defined the coalition as a red–black coalition rather than the traditional grand coalition.

 State level

-Historically grand coalitions have been quite frequent at state level.
+Historically grand coalitions have been quite frequent at the state level.
 Currently, only two of the sixteen states have never been governed by a grand coalition: Hamburg and North Rhine-Westphalia.

-As of October 2020, three states are currently governed by grand coalitions:
+As of December 2024, three states are currently governed by a grand coalition:

-Mecklenburg-Vorpommern, the Schwesig cabinet supported by SPD and CDU (in office since July 2017).

-Niedersachsen, the Weil cabinet supported by SPD and CDU (in office since November 2017).

-Saarland, the Hans cabinet supported by CDU and SPD (in office since March 2018).